 complete and process all workers’ compensation injury or illness reports and:

-verify that the employee has lost one or more work days, or has incurred medical expenses as a result of an injury or illness occurring in the course and scope of his or her duties;
+verify that the employee has lost one or more workdays, or has incurred medical expenses as a result of an injury or illness occurring in the course and scope of their duties;

 mail a copy of the DWC-1S to the employee;

 administratively clear employees to return to work following a period of lost work time due to a work-related injury.
-Clearance to return to work will require a doctor’s signed and dated statement (DWC-73) releasing the employee to return to work;
+Clearance to return to work will require a doctor’s signed and dated statement (DWC-73, available from the Workers’ Compensation specialist) releasing the employee to return to work;

-assure that employees who have a restrictive release return to work only after joint approval of the department head and the Workers’ Comp specialist; and
+assure that employees who have a restrictive release return to work only after joint approval of the department head and the Workers’ Compensation specialist; and

 notify Human Resources of absences to coordinate Family and Medical Leave Act (FMLA) and other benefits.

-implements and administers the Accident Prevention program at Texas State; and
+implement and administer the Accident Prevention program at Texas State; and

 activities related to workers’ compensation inspections and follow-up actions:

-schedules inspections, coordinates state agency assistance visits with administrators, and workshops;
+schedule inspections, coordinate state agency assistance visits with administrators, and workshops;

-provides department heads with relative data on inspection reports and follow-up activities (i.e., status reports) and provides assessment and investigation information to:
+provide department heads with relative data on inspection reports and follow-up activities (i.e., status reports) and provide assessment and investigation information to:

 vice president responsible for the department and activity;

-communicates with the SORM via regular university channels for outside correspondence.
+communicate with SORM via regular university channels for outside correspondence.

 PROCEDURES FOR TERMINATION OF EMPLOYMENT

-Texas State UPPS No. 04.04.40, Disciplining and Terminating Staff Employees, sets termination procedures.
+UPPS No. 04.04.40, Disciplining and Terminating Staff Employees sets termination procedures.